gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 the output will still be the same.

 The `hellofriend` program has _all_ of the information it needs to run and produce the output before it runs.
-The pupils and their friends names and ages are typed into the source code of the `hellofriend` program program.
+The pupils and their friend's names and ages are typed into the source code of the `hellofriend` program.
 We say that the values are _hard coded_ into the program.
-Although the value are assigned to variables the same values are always assigned to the same variables.
+Although the values are assigned to variables the same values are always assigned to the same variables.

 {{% defaultNote %}}
 There is a simple way to prove this.
-Open one pupils version of the `hellofriend` program and ask them to point to their name and age in the file.
-They will also be able to point to their age as well as their friends name and age.
+Open one pupil's version of the `hellofriend` program and ask them to point to their name and age in the file.
+They will also be able to point to their age as well as their friend's name and age.

-All of the information needed by the the program already exists within the program itself.
+All of the information needed by the program already exists within the program itself.
 The user of the program does not need to supply any further information to the program when it runs.
 {{% /defaultNote %}}